tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 In fact, there are classifications for price discrimination that describe to what "degree" that they can identify buyer's and their WTP.
 These levels of price discrimination are categorized as "first", "second", and "third" degree price discrimination.
 If you've read "Information Rules: A Strategic Guide to the Network Economy" the authors refer to these as "personalized pricing", "versioning", and "group pricing".

 **1) First Degree** (also known as perfect price discrimination):
 A company can identify each customer and charge the consumer's WTP.
+This is almost impossible and largely considered impossible... for now.

 > In our example with Alice & Bob, perfect price discrimination is when the supermarket charges \\$5 to Alice, \\$1 to Bob, and the willing-to-pay for any other customer.
 At market price, the supermarket would have net profit of \\$1.50.
 Under perfect price discrimination, they're able to make \\$5 in profit (5-0.5 + 1-0.5).